Deepti-debug/HWD_yolo/README.md

 • Have a look at the dataset directory structure in HandWashDataset_yoloFormat.

     • For each step, the video is first converted into frames.
-    • 101 frames of 7 classes are annotated.
+    • 101 frames of 7 classes are annotated (Total Images = 707).
-    • 81 X 7 frames are used in training set (HandWashDataset_yoloFormat/TrainingData/images/train).
+    • 81 X 7 (567) frames are used in training set (HandWashDataset_yoloFormat/TrainingData/images/train).
-    • 20 X 7 frames are used in validation set (HandWashDataset_yoloFormat/TrainingData/images/val).
+    • 20 X 7 (140) frames are used in validation set (HandWashDataset_yoloFormat/TrainingData/images/val).
     • Test videos are stored in HandWashDataset_yoloFormat/TestingData.